storybook-eol/react-cdk/docs/development.md

 - cdk-template

 Default `react-cdk` template.
-Provides some some additional setting and overrides of original CRA template.
+Provides some additional setting and overrides of original CRA template.

 ### Usage:

+1) Install it globally via `npm i -g create-react-cdk` and run to create a project folder:

   `create-react-cdk <project-directory> [options]`

-  or:
+2) If you're using Yarn package manager, you don't need to install it before.
+Just use `yarn create` command:

   `yarn create react-cdk <project-directory> [options]`

-  or:
+*(it will always install the latest version)*

+3) Or same with `npx`

 `npx create-react-cdk <project-directory> [options]`

+*(add `--ignore-existing` flag to be sure you are using the latest version)*

 run `yarn create-react-cdk --help` in the root of project for CLI details

 ### Keeping up-to-date

 CRA internally always installs the latest version of scripts.
-So you don't need to update it each time.
+So you don't need to update it each time after it becomes stable.
-Since we rely CRA and `react-scripts` settings and use the `@storybook/cli` to add optimized for CRA Storybook configuration, we can focus only on `react-cdk` features.
+Since we rely on CRA and `react-scripts` settings and use the `@storybook/cli` to add optimized for CRA Storybook configuration, we can focus only on `react-cdk` features.

 ## How to generate projects locally